UE Santa Coloma: Rise to prominence

 In 2013 the team won his first trophy in the Copa Constitució after defeating 3–2 Sant Julià in the average time.
 Three years later UE Santa Coloma was crowned again as Andorran's Cup winner after defeating 3-0 UE Engordany in 2016.

 The club made history in the 2023–24 season as the club would win the league, cup, and supercup titles securing an historic domestic treble for the club.
 In the league, they would win their first title only recording 1 loss in the entire campaign and having a 3-point gap between then defending champions Inter Club d'Escaldes, in the cup, they would beat Pas de la Casa 1-0 on extra time, and in the supercup, they would beat Inter Club 2-1 in average time.

 On 16 July 2024, the club earned their first win in European competition by beating FC Ballkani from Kosovo in the 2024–25 UEFA Champions League.
 On 14 August 2024, after losing their UEFA Europa League third qualifying round tie against FK RFS, they qualified for the play-off round of UEFA Conference League so they became the first ever Andorran side to reach the play-off stage of a UEFA club competition.

+Financial problems and relegation

+In the 2025–26 Primera Divisió, UE Santa Coloma finished as runners-up and qualified on sporting merit for the 2026–27 UEFA Conference League.
+However, the club was denied a UEFA licence because it had not fulfilled its financial obligations, including outstanding salary payments, and consequently lost its European place.
+In July 2026, the Andorran Football Federation's competition committee administratively relegated UE Santa Coloma to the Segona Divisió after the club failed to provide sufficient evidence that its outstanding debts had been settled.